rajkunamaneni/Energy-Behavior-of-Prosumers/README.md

 cd code/
 ```

-Run Regression Models:
- - Navigate to the code/ directory and run the scripts for different regression models.
+Run Regression Models: Navigate to the code/ directory and run the scripts for different regression models.
-Explore Results:
- - Check the results/ directory for performance metrics and visualizations.
+Explore Results: Check the results/ directory for performance metrics and visualizations.
-Review Paper:
- - Refer to the docs/ directory for Paper, including model comparisons and analysis.
+Review Paper: Refer to the docs/ directory for the Paper, including model comparisons and analysis.
 ### Results and Discussion
 The performance comparison of various regression models, as outlined in the results, is available in the results/ directory.
 The chosen metrics include Mean Absolute Error (MAE) for accurate model comparison.